-Net Asset Value (NAV) Valuation Day Calculated daily in CHF, EUR, GBP and USD on each Valuation Day according to the Euronext Paris schedule, except on legal bank holidays in France (in which case the NAV is calculated on the next full bank business day in Paris).
-Payment of subscriptions and redemptions The time between the date of centralization of the subscription or redemption orders and the settlement date of such orders by the custodian is 3 full business days.
+are issued at the initial price of erri 100, shares in 03D are issued at the initial price of 03D 100.
+Not Asset Value (NAV) Calculated daily in CHF, EUR, GBP and USD on each Valuation Day according to the Net Asset Value (NAV) Valuation Day Euronext Paris schedule, except on legal bank holidays in France (in which case the NAV is valuation Day calculated on the next full bank business day in Paris).
+The time between the date of centralization of the subscription or redemption orders and Payment of subscriptions and redemptions the settlement date of such orders by the custodian is 3 full business days.
 The settlement date is delayed if one or more public holiday (according to the Euronext and French public holidays) are inserted in the settlement cycle.
 The list of these days is available upon request at the Transfer Agent.

-FEES

-Payable by the Shareholders to the distributors Payable by the Sub-Fund to the Management Company

-Shares Subscription Fees Redemption Fees Management Fees Other Fees Performance Fees
+FEES Payable by the Shareholders to the distributors Payable by the Sub-Fund to the Managemen Shares Subscription Redemption Fees Conversion Fees Management Fees Service Fee Performance Fees Α Max.

-Α Max.
 4% 0 Max.
-1% 1.50% Max.
-0.30% Yes

-E 0 0 0 2.25% Max.
+1% Max.
+1.50% Max.
+0.30% Yes E 0 0 0 Max.
+2.25% Max.
+0.30% Yes F 0 0 0 Max.
+0.85% Max.
 0.30% Yes